OrleansContrib/OrleansBlobStorageProvider/readme.md

 Stores Orleans grain state in blob storage as Json.

-The `master` branch targets the September (0.9) Orleans SDK release.
+The `master` branch targets the latest release.

 The `April_14` branch targets the initial release.